yeastrc/proxl-web-app/docs/using/upload_data.rst

 Convert output to proxl XML
 -------------------------------
-To simplify support for as many software pipelines as possible, we have developed a XML specification dubbed proxl XML for describing the cross-linking proteomics results from any software pipeline.
-In addition to the scores, themselves, the specification allows the creator of the document to specifiy which programs were used (e.g., Kojak or pLink), what types of scores those programs generate (e.g. p-values or XCorrs), and how to treat those scores (e.g., smaller is better, default cutoffs, sort order, descriptions).
-Because a description of the scores and how they are treated are part of the specification, itself, nearly any conceivable software pipeline can have its results represented as proxl XML.

 Converters have been developed for several cross-linking proteomics pipelines.
 Click on the name of the software, below, to download and learn more about the respective converter.